storj/docs/app/(docs)/object-mount/getting-started/object-mount-fusion/page.md

 New files may be written in either tier, depending on predicted and observed access properties.
 Object Mount Fusion supports multiple users simultaneously accessing files on multiple nodes by sharing the attached storage and mount location.

-More information can be found in the full explanation of [Object Mount Fusion](user-guide-Object-Mount-fusion).

 ## Setting up Object Mount Fusion